 You will need suckers for this game.
 I found these funny lip suckers at the store, but any suckers will work.
 Give each player a sucker.
 They will be trying to finish their sucker first to win this game.
 Again, you can forgo the timer for this game allowing the players to compete against each other.

 Melt My Heart Minute to Win it Game:

 For this game, you will need to think ahead a bit.
-Freeze candy (we used conversation hearts) in ice cube trays.
+Freeze candy (I used conversation hearts) in ice cube trays.
 Make sure you have enough ice cubes for each player.
 When the timer starts, each player will try to melt their frozen cubes as quickly as possible.
 The first player to free the candy, wins.
 You can decide if you want to set a one minute timer on this game.
 If you use a timer, and no one frees the candy, no points will be awarded.

 Hint: Play this game over a table with each player having a paper towel in front of them to catch the water.